 Like a functioning ecosystem, the performative iterations within “External Organ” exist independently but inherently inform one another.
 Current folds within the compounding research include performances – “Earth Rushes Up” (2019) and “Seed” (2020), as well as methodologies such as True Tones and Memory Welling.
 Upcoming folds include three short-form performances, two workshops, six creative residencies, two technical residencies, and an evening length performance premiere at Dance Place in spring 2022.

-Header photo and embedded photo by Zachary Handler.
+Header photo by Zachary Handler.

 Video by Bria Granville.